gtema/openstack/doc/src/cli/config.md

   - **json_pointer** (*str*) - JSON pointer to the extract from the resource field.
 This is only applied in the list and not `wide` mode.

+## Hints

+`osc` allows showing hints after the command output.

+- **enable_hints** (*bool*) - enable or disable hints.
+Is on by default.

+- **hints** (*list*) - list of general hints that are not command specific.

+- **command_hints** (*dict*) - dictionary of command specific hints.
+The key is the resource name.
+The value is a dictionary with the command name and the value is a list of hints.

+All global hints are combined with the command specific hints and then a random hint is being selected to be shown.

+Hints are not shows always.
+They are hidden between a random flag gate.